CodeoOy/Hula/README.md

 USER_UPLOAD_PATH='/'
 PROJECT_EXPIRY_SECS=2592000
 ```
-3. From the root, `mkdir public`
+4. From the root, `mkdir public`
-4. Go to App folder and run `npm install`
+5. Go to App folder and run `npm install`
-5. Because of reasons, Flashmessages won't install as expected.
+6. Because of reasons, Flashmessages won't install as expected.
 Run `npm i @smartweb/vue-flash-message@1.0.0-alpha.12`
-6. Bootstrap needs Popper bu doesn't include it.
+7. Bootstrap needs Popper but doesn't include it.
 Still in app folder, run `npm i @popperjs/core`
-7. Still in the app folder, run `npm run dev`
+8. Still in the app folder, run `npm run dev`
-8. From the root, setup diesel: `diesel migration run` and then `diesel setup`
+9. From the root, setup diesel: `diesel migration run` and then `diesel setup`
-9. From the root, run `cargo run`
+10. From the root, run `cargo run`
-10. App SHOULD be up at localhost:8086.
+11. App SHOULD be up at localhost:8086.